‘When I fight, I can feel my soul alive,’ says Hattan Alsaif, Saudi Arabia’s groundbreaking MMA star - KESQ

 “He was like family.
 He always told anyone else that Hattan is not just my student, Hattan is one of my kids … I wish to make him so happy [and] represent him in the best way I can.”

-Friday’s fight card in Riyadh, headlined by Al-Qahtani, will be Alsaif’s first chance to assess whether she is able to translate her Muay Thai prowess into success in an MMA cage.
+Friday’s fight card in Riyadh, headlined by Al-Qahtani, was Alsaif’s first chance to assess whether she was able to translate her Muay Thai prowess into success in an MMA cage.

-The event, part of the PFL’s growing prominence in the region, will feature fighters from across the Middle East and North Africa, less than three months since Claressa Shields and Kelsey De Santis contested the first professional female MMA bout in Saudi Arabia.
+The event, part of the PFL’s growing prominence in the region, featured fighters from across the Middle East and North Africa, less than three months since Claressa Shields and Kelsey De Santis contested the first professional female MMA bout in Saudi Arabia.

-Alsaif never envisioned herself becoming an MMA pioneer when she took her first curious steps into a combat gym, but now she says that she wants to leave a legacy in the sport.
+Alsaif never envisioned herself becoming an MMA pioneer when she took her first curious steps into a combat gym, but said that she wants to leave a legacy in the sport.

 Her upcoming bout is the first step towards achieving that goal and also an opportunity to reflect on all that she has overcome during her short time as an MMA fighter.